AnyBody/anybody-tutorial/Muscle_modeling/lesson5.rst

 postures.
 This way, all the muscles in a complicated system can be calibrated with a reasonable number of operations.

-Detailed calibration of tendon lengths is covered in the :doc:`"Inverse Dynamics of Muscle Systems" tutorial* <../MuscleRecruitment/Inverse_dynamics>`.
+Detailed muscle parameter calibration is covered in the :doc:`Inverse Dynamics of Muscle Systems tutorial <../MuscleRecruitment/Inverse_dynamics>`.
-Calibration of ligaments is much the same type of process and is described in detail in the :doc:`*Ligament tutorial, Lesson 7* <lesson7>`.
+Calibration of ligaments is much the same type of process and is described in detail in the :doc:`Ligament tutorial, Lesson 7 <lesson7>`.

 But before we come to ligaments we must cover one last aspect of muscle modeling, namely General Muscles.
 They are the topic of the next lesson,